IPWright83/eslint_d.js/README.md

 If you're using `eslint_d` in any other editor, please let us know!

+#### Current Working Directory

+Some editors allow you to open easily open single files on a 2nd monitor, but in doing so they can change the current working directory, stopping things from working in your project.
+You can fix this by passing the `setCwdFromConfig` switch.
+Specify where your eslint config sits according to https://eslint.org/docs/user-guide/configuring/ and the current working directory will automatically be set to the nearest config file.

+--setCwdFromConfig={package.json|.eslintrc}

 ### Automatic Fixing

 `eslint_d` has an additional flag that `eslint` does not have,